March 19, 2021

 In a small bowl or liquid measuring cup, add 1/3 cup almond milk and 1/2 tsp. vanilla extract and mix well.
 Then add the liquid mixture to the crumbly dough and mix it well until it comes together and forms a dough.

-On a lightly floured surface, roll the dough out until it’s about 1/8” (3 mm) thick.
+On a lightly floured work surface, roll the dough out until it’s about 1/8” (3 mm) thick.
 Check to make sure the thickness is even throughout and continue to roll out any areas that are still too thick.

 Remove the dough pieces from the refrigerator and lightly flour a flat plate.
-Place one rectangle on the floured plate, then add a heaping tablespoon of filling to the center.
+Place one rectangle on the floured plate, then add a heaping tablespoon of filling to the center of the rectangle.
 Use your fingers or the back of a spoon to spread it out, leaving some space along the edges to seal the Pop-Tarts.
 Brush the edges with water, then place another dough rectangle on top.
 Lightly stretch the top piece to cover the filling and bottom piece, ensuring that there are no air pockets left inside.
 Press the edges together with your fingertips to seal, then crimp with a fork.
 Poke holes in the top with a fork to allow steam to escape.
 Make sure your holes go all the way through the dough (you’ll feel the sugar under your fork when you’ve passed through the dough).
 Brush the top with almond milk, then transfer to a baking sheet.
 Repeat with the remaining pieces and filling, then bake for 25-30 minutes at 350°F (175°C), until the edges are beginning to turn golden brown.

 After the Pop-Tarts have baked, transfer them to a wire rack to cool.
 Prepare the frosting by mixing all ingredients together in a bowl (powdered sugar, 1 tsp. cinnamon, 3 1/3 tsp. almond milk, and 1/4 tsp. vanilla).
 If the frosting is too thick to spread, add almond milk one splash at a time until it reaches a spreadable consistency.
 Use a spoon to spread the frosting on top of the cooled Pop-Tarts.
 You can allow the frosting to set for about an hour before eating, or enjoy them right away!